Fantastic Four (1994 TV series): VHS

 During the series' run, some episodes were released on VHS.
 These were from 20th Century Fox Home Entertainment.

 In the late 1990s, another selection of VHS compilations were released by Marvel Films/New World Entertainment (these tapes were distributed in Canada by Telegenic Entertainment).
 These releases featured episodes edited into 40 minute movies based on the particular story arc.

 DVD

 Region 1

 On July 5, 2005, Buena Vista Home Entertainment released the complete series on a 4-disc Region 1 DVD boxset.
 This set was created to cash-in on the release of the live-action film which was released theatrically a few days later.
 It features new introductions by Stan Lee for all 26 episodes (replacing the original introductions, which had been removed for network broadcast) as well as an interview where Stan Lee talks about how he created the Fantastic Four.
 Additionally, pieces of footage from the episodes themselves had also been removed for network broadcast, and it is these cut episodes that comprise the DVD set.

+Before the release of the boxset, the first episode of season two - "And a Blind Man Shall Lead Them" appeared on the DVD release of Daredevil vs. Spider-Man as a bonus feature.